 The mistake everyone makes

-The best phone greeting is still just a greeting: it records, it doesn’t convert.
+The best professional phone greeting is still just a greeting: it records, it doesn’t convert.
 The customer who wanted an appointment has to call back, wait, hit voicemail again, and often gives up.
 That’s where an AI answering service changes everything: instead of asking people to leave a message, it holds the conversation, answers questions, and books the appointment on the spot, 24/7.
 The greeting becomes unnecessary because the call is never missed.

 And if you’re still weighing whether to keep a voicemail, a live answering service, or switch to AI, our breakdown of answering service pricing lays all the costs out in the open.